-A 100% waterproof car cover is designed and constructed to keep external moisture (i.e. rain, snow, sleet, humidity, condensation, sprinklers, etc.) from passing through all design aspects of the cover (i.e. the material itself, the seams, the hem, the vents, pockets or any other part of the cover).
-In other words, waterproof car covers act as an impenetrable barrier between external moisture and your vehicle.
-This means that at no time during a 100°F summer day, or after a hard spring rain storm, or mid-winter with a foot of snow piled on your waterproof cover, should you be able to remove the cover and find evidence of wetness or moisture.
+In other words, a ‘waterproof’ car cover should act as an impenetrable barrier between external moisture and your vehicle, and that at no time during a 100°F summer day or after a hard spring rain storm, should you be able to remove the cover and find evidence of wetness or moisture.

-By definition, to be considered 100% waterproof, a water proof car cover fabric must block moisture of any kind from passing through it.
-Typically, these types of inexpensive protective covers are made from vinyl (PVC) or polyethylene (PE), and are prevalent in low end covers as well as tarpaulins.
-Since these types of materials compromise breathability, it's not in the best interest of your vehicle to opt for this type of cover.
+Typically, these types of inexpensive protective covers are made from vinyl (PVC), Nylon, or polyethylene (PE), and are prevalent in low end covers as well as tarpaulins.

 Your Best Option

 Simply put, no fabric or ‘special top-coating’ is everlasting and will eventually allow moisture to pass through it.
 Water alone won’t negatively affect your vehicle’s surface.
 However, when moisture is trapped under the cover due to ‘100% waterproof’ covers, harmful agents can develop due to the material type and corrosion is inevitable.
 We recommend choosing a ‘water-resistant’ vehicle cover that will block moisture while still allowing breathability over time.

 For more information on breathable and water-resistant covers, read our post on The Cover Blog about Dispelling the Myth of Waterproof Covers.